mosheriff31/Euler-orijects/README.md

 # Euler-orijects
-this one is nothing special just me practicing
+this one is nothing special just for fun